ktaylor63/southeast/site/content/endangered-species-act/index.md

 ### State Wildlife Agencies

-Section 6, also known as **Cooperation with States**, recognizes the key role that State's play in conserving our native wildlife and plants.
-The Section 6 program provides funding to States and Territories for species and habitat conservation actions on non-Federal lands.
-Through **cooperative agreements** States can receive funding from the Services for a variety of conservation actions that contribute toward listed species recovery.
+Section 6 of the ESA, also known as **Cooperation with States**, recognizes the key role that states play in conserving native wildlife and plants.
+The Section 6 program provides funding to states and territories for species and habitat conservation actions on non-federal lands.
+Through **cooperative agreements** states can receive funding from the Services for a variety of conservation actions that contribute toward listed species recovery.

 1. **Conservation Grants** provide financial assistance to States and Territories to implement conservation projects for listed and candidate species.
 2. **Habitat Conservation Planning Assistance Grants** provide funds to States and Territories to support the development of Habitat Conservation Plans (HCPs) through support of baseline surveys, document preparation, outreach, and similar planning activities.